-Tag along with the blundering detective catching criminals by purchasing episodes on Apple TV.
+Tag along with the blundering detective catching criminals with a Paramount+ subscription or by purchasing episodes on Apple TV.

 Before they were starring alongside Shia LeBeouf and Megan Fox, these aliens Autobots were defending Earth in the mid-1980s.
-You can purchase episodes on Apple TV or Prime Video.
+You can purchase episodes on Prime Video or watch on Tubi.